CecileDecker/OptimalControl/README.md

 # Optimal Control
-Two simple implementations of optimal control theory
+Two simple implementations to find the optimal control of a certain problem

 Following the part 2 of MA5232 course, National University of Singapore

-One being the Ricatti Differential equation (RDE):